irffanasiff/demonicirfan/README.md

 <h4>
   &nbsp I'm Irfan Asif an undergraduate student of NIT Srinagar, from J&K India.
 I am a self-taught full stack web developer and a graphics designer.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
   </h4><h4>
-   &nbsp  I am also an open-source enthusiast.
+   &nbsp  I'm also an open-source enthusiast.
 I have learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source. </h4>

 - <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Mario_Hello_Big.gif?raw=true" width="20" height="20"
 /> any freelance work? do reach, [email](mailto:hashtag.irfan@gmail.com) :)